phaustin/a301_eoas/notebooks/midterm/mid_term_reviewI_solutions.md

 1. Show that $e_\lambda$ = $a_\lambda$ for a gas that absorbs and transmits but doesn't reflect.
-   (hint: put the gas between two black plates, assume that the gas and the plates are at the same temperature and show that the 2nd law is violated if $e_\lambda \neq a_\lambda$
+   (hint: put the gas between two black plates, assume that the gas and the plates are at the same temperature and show that the 2nd law is violated if $e_\lambda \neq a_\lambda$)

    **Answer:**

-   Suppose the gas has absorptivity a and emissivity ε and they are new equal to each other.
+   Suppose the gas has absorptivity a and emissivity ε and they are not equal to each other.
-   The it will be transmitting $(1 - a)\sigma T^4$ from the right wall to the left wall, and emitting $\epsilon \sigma T^4$ to the left wall, while the (black) left wall will be emitting $\sigma T^4$.
+   Then the gas will be transmitting $(1 - a)\sigma T^4$ from the right wall to the left wall, and emitting $\epsilon \sigma T^4$ to the left wall, while the (black) left wall will be emitting $\sigma T^4$.
 The temperature of the wall will change because the balance will be: